Helicigona lapicida: Anatomy

 This species of snail makes and uses love darts during mating.

 Distribution

 This species is native to Europe, especially Central Europe.

+Ecology

+Helicigona lapicida is known to feed selectively on certain lichens inhabiting rocky substrates, including the crustose lichen species Verrucaria nigrescens.

 Shell description

 The shell of this species is approximately 20 mm in maximum dimension.
 The periphery of the shell is sharply keeled.
 There is a wide umbilicus.
 The peristome around the aperture is white and strongly reflected and lipped.

 The shell color is grey-brown with some red brown patches.